 - Because managed code is not native, the COM registry entries made for your component point to the .NET runtime engine (mscoree.dll) and not to your assembly.
 Because mscoree.dll is not digitally signed and Office determines whether an add-in is safe based on a digital signature, your users may be prompted to enable or disable your add-in even if you digitally signed for your assembly.
 For additional details, see Office Security and Managed Code later in this article.

-COM add-ins are the most common type of extensibility solution that is used by developers.
+COM add-insCOM add-ins are the most common type of extensibility solution that is used by developers.
 To fully integrate the add-in with the host application, developers have to automate the add-in from the application.
 For this reason, it is important that developers are familiar with the Automation of Office from Visual Studio .NET section earlier in this article.

 For more information about how to provide the groundwork to make a COM Add-in in Visual Studio .NET, click the following article numbers to view the articles in the Microsoft Knowledge Base:

 302896 How to build an Office COM add-in by using Visual Basic .NET